See Universal Studios in One Day!

 Universal Studios attracts families, young and adults alike so I totally recommend that you stay at their retro-themed Cabana Bay Beach Resort on-site.
 It has everything from big pools, waterslides and beach-inspired sand area for kids and volleyball.

 Plus, you get perks for staying on-site like free transportation, Wi-Fi, early admission into the parks every morning and lot more.
-You can see our stay at Cabana Bay Beach resort, here.
+You can check out our stay at Cabana Bay Beach Resort.

 Plan Your Day!